How to carry out an annual health and welfare review of livestock

 Advise on the health and welfare of the livestock

 The farmer will ask you to advise on the health and welfare of the livestock you’re reviewing.
-Examples of this could include lameness, body conditioning or mobility scoring.
+Examples may include reviewing biosecurity and medicine usage and discussing any disease concerns the famer has.

 The Department for Environment, Food and Rural Affairs (Defra) advises you to work with the farmer to improve the health and productivity of the animals.
 You could discuss easy wins and more ambitious targets to improve health and welfare.